-This is absolutely some of the best fried chicken ever!
-We have been craving some fried chicken and when I told the kids I was going to start working on a recipe, they were lining up.
-I tried about six different varieties of how to make fried chicken and this is hands down the best Buttermilk Ranch Fried Chicken.
-I guarantee nobody will know this is gluten free.
+We have been craving fried chicken.
+I told the kids I was going to start working on a recipe, and they all lined up to be taste testers.
+I tried about six different ways to make fried chicken.
+This is the best Buttermilk Ranch Fried Chicken and nobody will ever know this is gluten free.
+I guarantee it.

-I tried to use all purpose gluten free flour but the recipe just did not work very well.
+First, I tried to use all purpose gluten free flour, but the recipe just did not work very well.
 The coating was inconsistent and it does not hold up to the hot oil well.

-I tried panko crumbs and they just fell right off the chicken.
+After that, I tried gluten free panko crumbs and they just fell right off the chicken.

-I tried the 3-2-1 combo and it works.
-I wanted more to it though.
+After the rice flour, I tried the 3-2-1 combo and it worked, but I wanted more crunch.

-Justin reminded me of a place he went to that served Fried Chicken and they used Matzo, said it was some of the best chicken he ever had.
+Justin reminded me of a place he went to that served delicious fried chicken and they used Matzo for their breading.
 So I set to work and I have to say, he was right.

 For more delicious gluten free recipes, visit nowfindglutenfree.com.